ampproject/amphtml/extensions/amp-story/ad-serving-integration.md

 ## THIS IS A WORK-IN-PROGRESS

 This article is for parties who want to serve ads into AMP stories.
-Publisher who wants to monetize your stories, please refer to [monetize with story](./monetize-with-story.md) unless you want to serve ads by yourselves.
+Publisher who wants to monetize your stories, please refer to monetize with story (TODO: link to be added) unless you want to serve ads by yourselves.

 ## Custom ad